dnoesgaard/ssg-bid/content/01-Calls/01-Africa-2017/04-small-grants/en.md

 1. Alignment of the project with BID objectives and priorities.
 2. Alignment of the project with clearly stated needs for biodiversity information and capacity development within the proposal.
 3. The project’s complementary contributions to regional data needs.
-4. Demonstrated success and past experience delivering similar projects.
-5. Likelihood that the project will provide examples of best practice in the application of biodiversity information in decision-making.
+4. Likelihood that the project will provide examples of best practice in the application of biodiversity information in decision-making.
-6. Quantity, quality and relevance of the biodiversity data proposed for mobilization, with preference given to projects that mobilize biodiversity data relating to protected areas, threatened species and invasive alien species.
+5. Quantity, quality and relevance of the biodiversity data proposed for mobilization, with preference given to projects that mobilize biodiversity data relating to protected areas, threatened species and invasive alien species.
-7. Strength of the plans to develop capacity that will contribute to the sustainability of the actions.
-8. Level of institutional support and cost effectiveness of the proposed actions; the balance between the level of funding requested from BID and the cofunding contributed by the partners.
+6. Level of institutional support and cost effectiveness of the proposed actions; the balance between the level of funding requested from BID and the cofunding contributed by the partners.
-9. Anticipated value of the project deliverables to both the national context and the broader GBIF community.
+7. Anticipated value of the project deliverables to both the national context and the broader GBIF community.
-10. Quality of project design and risk assessment; monitoring and evaluation plans will be assessed in the full proposals
+8. Quality of project design and risk assessment; monitoring and evaluation plans will be assessed in the full proposals.

+**NOTE**: Full proposals will also assess:

++ Project management skills of coordinating team based on previous experience
++ Quality of project design and risk assessment
++ Monitoring and evaluation plans
++ Sustainability plan

 -----------------------